ishgem007/gcp-gitops-cicd/README.md

-# Databots infrastructure as code with Terraform Cloud Build
+# Steps to build infrastructure as code with Terraform Cloud Build

 ## Configuring your **dev** environment